50th Annual cleft Palate and Craniofacial Anomalies Symposium

 Registration Form ›

 Symposium Brochure ›

-Julia Hobbs, MA, CCC-SLP teams up with Aaron Tanner, MS, CCC-SLP, Barbara Moore, MA CCC-SLP, to present an interactive afternoon breakout session to provide school and community speech pathologists with practical, state of the art information for diagnosis as well as providing therapy for children with cleft related articulation and resonance disorders.
+Julia Hobbs, MA, CCC-SLP teams up with Aaron Tanner, MS, CCC-SLP, Barbara Moore, MA, CCC-SLP, to present an interactive afternoon breakout session providing school and community speech pathologists with practical, state-of-the-art information for diagnosis, as well as therapy methods for children with cleft related articulation and resonance disorders.